jupyterlite/jupyterlite/docs/quickstart/using.md

 JupyterLab is the next-generation user interface for Project Jupyter offering all the familiar building blocks of the classic Jupyter Notebook (notebook, text editor, file browser, rich outputs, etc.) in a flexible and powerful user interface.
-JupyterLab will eventually replace the classic Jupyter Notebook.

 ![image](https://user-images.githubusercontent.com/591645/153932638-771ca1f4-0ec0-4b77-a5d4-644748c7538e.png)